andrew henderson menu

 5. Better Banking Infrastructure

-We sometimes get inquiries from those who want to set up a Labuan company or a Marshall Islands company, and we have to warn them that their company may have more limited banking opportunities.
+If you want to set up a Labuan company or a Marshall Islands company, your company may have more limited banking opportunities.

 The reverse can be true as well.
 If you live in Peru, you may have difficulty getting banks to take your Peru company, so you may choose to set up an offshore company that will give you better access to banks.